Hands-on Gear Review

 The ResQLink's lack of real messaging capabilities is not a reason to overlook it.
 If your main concern is having the most powerful and reliable beacon to use in case of emergency, and tracking features aren't crucial, then this is definitely the device for you.
 The dual SOS transmission (406MHz / 121.5MHz) and 5-watt transmission power coupled with the reliability and global coverage of the COSPAS/SARSAT constellation makes this the most "serious" device that we tested, in pure SOS terms.

-The ACR ResQLink plus 406 Personal Locator Beacon is identical to the device reviewed here, except it is fully and autonomously buoyant and costs and extra $20.
+The ResQLink plus 406 Personal Locator Beacon is identical to the device reviewed here, except it is fully and autonomously buoyant and costs and extra $20.
 If you are using your device at sea you may want to consider the Plus as it won't sink if you drop it.
 Note: If any device that you choose is not attached to you during marine applications, it won't work, and if you're not floating, you're not being saved.

-The ACR AquaLink 406 GPS Personal Locator Beacon has three levels of integrated signal technology; GPS positioning, a powerful 406 MHz signal and 121.5 MHz homing capability.
+The AquaLink 406 GPS Personal Locator Beacon has three levels of integrated signal technology; GPS positioning, a powerful 406 MHz signal and 121.5 MHz homing capability.

-The ACR AquaLink View 406 Personal Locator Beacon has a digital display that allows you to see all of the beacon's operational activities.
+The AquaLink View 406 Personal Locator Beacon has a digital display that allows you to see all of the beacon's operational activities.
 The screen displays GPS LAT/LON, operating instructions, usage tips, transmission bursts as well as battery power.

 — Chris McNamara and Matt Gerdes